unoplatform/uno.extensions/doc/Extensions/Serialization/HowTo-Serialization.md

     }
     ```

-* You can now serialize a `Person` object or deserialize from JSON:
+* You can now serialize a `Person` object or deserialize it from JSON:

     ```csharp
     Person person = new Person { Name = "Lydia", Age = 24, Height = 160, Weight = 60 };